‘Isolda – Isolda,’ the voice hissed in her ear. Even

 ‘We must take heed not to alert Ardikon, for his allegiance is not with us.
 Now, what about Malek?’

 Teiwaz put one hand upon Isolda’s shoulder and lifted her chin with his other.

 ‘We take him now and bring him to the furnaces.
 Once our task is done, he shall come with us to the Damh Chamber.
 He can hide there,’ he whispered looking intently into the darkness of her eyes.

 Isolda felt the energy coarse through her veins.
 They had a plan and a way to fight back to defeat the evil that pervaded their lives.
 She crawled over the fouled flagstones back to Malek to outline their intentions, but he held up his skeletal hand in protest.

 ‘I am too weak and will only hinder you.
 Leave me here.’

 He faltered into silence when he sensed the tension in Isolda’s body and knew that she would brook no argument.
 The three sat back and waited for the guards to fall asleep.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MaddieWrite a Review